 Binswanger continued, “Allan was a thinker, a philosopher.
 He not only taught philosophy, wrote philosophy, and read philosophy, he lived and breathed philosophy.
 His two heroes were Ayn Rand and Aristotle, and he made important, lasting contributions to the scholarship on each.”

 Dr. Gotthelf supported the Anthem Foundation for Objectivist Scholarship during his lifetime and with a legacy gift from his estate.
 The Foundation has since created a memorial fund in Dr. Gotthelf’s name that helps support academic fellowships such as those held by Dr. Gotthelf over the last decade of his life.
-(The Ayn Rand Institute has also created a memorial fund earmarked for the Ayn Rand Archives, a program that Dr. Gotthelf particularly valued.)
-Kathy Cross assists those who wish to support the Anthem Foundation (and/or the Ayn Rand Institute) by making a gift in Dr. Gotthelf’s memory.
-Contact her at 732-242-9408 or email: email@example.com.
+The Ayn Rand Institute has also created a memorial fund earmarked for the Ayn Rand Archives, a program that Dr. Gotthelf particularly valued.
+Contact us if you would like to make a donation to either fund.

 From all of us at the Anthem Foundation and the Ayn Rand Institute, some of whom had the honor of calling Dr. Gotthelf a friend: Thank you, Allan, for your wisdom, your knowledge, your devotion to a philosophy of reason and life, and your own shining example of a life well lived.
 You are deeply missed.